 Talking about high tensile strength plastics, we have 5 plastics on our list with the industry’s highest tensile strength.

 Without further ado, let’s begin the salient list.

 - PAI (polyamide-imide)

-On our list, coming at number #5, is one of the most commonly known plastic materials with a tensile strength of 12,400 psi (85.4 MPa).
-Nylon is a high-performance, strong engineering thermoplastic which often used as an alternative for latex, rubber, and silk.
-It has a relatively high melting point of 232 °C and is used extensively in a wide area of applications like clothing, tire components, rubber, ropes, threads, and automobile parts, etc.
+On our list, coming at number #5 is one of the most commonly known plastic materials with a tensile strength of 12,400 psi (85.4 MPa).
+Nylon is a high-performance, strong engineering thermoplastic which often used as an alternative to latex, rubber, and silk.
+It has a relatively high melting point of 232 °C and is used extensively in many applications like clothing, tire components, rubber, ropes, threads, automobile parts, etc.

 - Excellent electrical insulating properties

 - Readily attacked by mineral acids ad polar solvents

 - Good impact strength at both high and low temperatures

 Below is a table of typical properties for the most common Nylon variations:

 |Heat deflection temperature – 264 psi||°F||D648||194||200 – 400||200 – 400|